 While the ruins at Fort Churchill have basically been in a state of arrested decay for nearly 150 years, the Daughters of the American Revolution took interest in the area and in 1932, managed to have 200 acres transferred to the state.
 The National Parks Service helped with some restoration soon thereafter, and the Civilian Conservation Corps built the visitor’s center that still stands today.
 Fort Churchill became an official Nevada State Park in 1957, and Buckland Station became part of the park in 1994.

 Visiting The Park Today

-Aside from visiting the original CCC constructed visitors center and Bucklands Station museum, visitors can revel in outstanding hiking, camping, and picnicking.
-The park also divvies up some unmatched photo ops.
-A trip to Fort Churchill during the ‘magic hour’ will prove that it’s difficult to take a bad photo of the place.
+Aside from visiting the original CCC constructed visitor's center and Buckland Station museum, visitors can revel in outstanding hiking, camping, and picnicking.
+The park also divvies up unmatched photo opps.
+A trip to Fort Churchill during golden hour will prove that it’s difficult to take a bad photo of the place.
 The park also offers a horse camp, where riders can camp with their mounts near Lake Lahontan.

 Fort Churchill State Park is located along the Carson River, just a few miles south of Silver Springs on U.S. 95A.
 The park is 40 miles east of Carson City and 36 miles west of Fallon.
 The best way to access the park is on U.S. 95A on a short, paved access road.
 The road along the Carson River from U.S. 50 is scenic, but is 16 long, unpaved miles.